InspiryThemes/realhomes-docs/docs/add-properties-page.md

 ![Properties Filter Settings](images/create-pages/properties-filter.png)

+In above displayed **Properties Filter Settings**, you can control the following:

+- Number of properties on each page in the pagination.
+- The order of properties by date, price etc.
+- Properties by specific location, status, type, feature etc.
+- You can also filter the property by minimum/maximum beds and minimum/maximum price.
+- You can even show the properties by a specific agent.

+### **Banner Settings**

 You can modify the banner information as shown in the screenshot below for **Classic** Variation.

 ![Banner Area Settings](images/create-pages/banner-area-settings.png)